 If you just want to "get away" and are not fussy about a specific destination – look at where your currency will get you the best value for money.
 Sometimes, even if you might have to shell out a bit more for a flight, say to Vietnam for example, it could very easily even out whilst you’re there as it’s so cheap to live.
 It’s worth pricing up things that you don’t even think about, such as transfers to the airport, local taxi prices, how much a meal will cost you etc.

 Everyone knows that airlines and hotels push up the costs over the school holidays, so if you’re lucky enough to be flexible with your holiday times don’t book over those dates.

 Holidays are one of those things that are hard to go without.
-You know that it’s not exactly a necessity, but you also know that you’ll throttle every single one of your colleagues by Christmas if you don’t manage to get away for a week at some point.
-R&R is important!
-It’s good for your mental health, your productivity, and just your general wellbeing.
+You know that it’s not exactly a necessity, but you also know that you'll burn out by Christmas if you don’t manage to get away for a week at some point.
+R&R is important.
+It’s good for your mental health, your productivity, and just your general well-being.